nemesisdb/nemesisdb/docs/docs/tutorials/sessions/shared-sessions.md

 ---

 # Shared Session
 Shared sessions let different services access the same session without knowing the token.
-This is useful if there are multiple independent backend services that require access to the same session whilst avoiding having to distribute the session token to each service.
+This is useful if there are multiple independent backend services that require access to the same session, whilst avoiding having to distribute the session token to each service.

 A normal (non-shared) session token is randomly generated, so if two clients create a session with the same name, they will receive a different token.